DatanoiseTV/abletonlink-go/examples/eurorack-encoder-ui/README.md

 - GPIO 6: Enter button
 - GPIO 13: Custom clock output (configurable divider)

-> **Note**: GPIO 2 and 3 are shared between I2C (for OLED) and Eurorack inputs.
+> **Note**: GPIO 2 and 3 are reserved for I2C communication with the OLED display.
-> When using OLED mode, these pins cannot be used for external clock/start inputs.
-> Consider using GPIO 4 and 17 for essential triggers, or use a custom pin configuration.
+> All Eurorack inputs have been moved to other pins to avoid conflicts.

 ### Hardware Requirements